Ask HN: What books fundamentally changed the way you think about the world?

 Ask HN: Best book you read in 2011

 Musashi by Eiji Yoshikawa.
 Highly recommended for anyone who has discipline problems, it is really inspiring, one of the top 3 books I've read.
-It tells the history of the real samurai named Miyamoto Musashi.rcamera, almost 9 years ago
+It tells the history of the real samurai named Miyamoto Musashi.rcamera, about 9 years ago

 The First Caucasian Samurai